TheOdinProject/curriculum/ruby_programming/computer_science/project_data_structures_algorithms.md

 You have learned about [binary search trees](http://en.wikipedia.org/wiki/Binary_search_tree) -- where you take a group of data items and turn them into a tree full of nodes where each left node is "lower" than each right node.
 The tree starts with the "root node" and any node with no children is called a "leaf node".
 You have also learned about tree traversal algorithms like breadth-first and depth-first.

-Now, let's take a look at balanced binary search trees.
+Now, let's take a look at balanced binary search trees (BST).
 Read [this article](https://www.geeksforgeeks.org/sorted-array-to-balanced-bst/) and watch [this video](https://youtu.be/VCTP81Ij-EM) to understand the basic algorithm used to build a balanced BST.
 Although these two resources do not use Ruby, you should understand it enough to develop your own pseudocode.

 ### Assignment 1
-You'll build a balanced binary search tree in this assignment.
+You'll build a balanced BST in this assignment.
 Do not use duplicate values because they make it more complicated and result in trees that are much harder to balance.
 Therefore, be sure to always remove duplicate values or check for an existing value before inserting.

 <div class="lesson-content__panel" markdown="1">